jsh/git-internals/intro/demo.md

 or in your home while still in your pajamas.

 #### *Note: For a short talk, the intro can probably stop here.*
+So, if you want to jump in now, [click here.](https://github.com/jsh/git-internals/blob/master/repos/on-the-surface.md)

 We can look for a version a week later and tag it.